-- Procedures for Student/Staff Illness During Phased Reopening - Staff will be provided with a rapid test kit and sent home if they express concerns regarding illness or if the school nurse or administration is concerned they may be ill; may return to work with negative COVID test results. - Staff will notify an administrator of a student displaying symptoms of an illness.
-Principals will then notify the school nurse. - Contact tracing and quarantines will be based on CDC and local health guideline following any positive cases at the school from onsite or at-home testing or reported to the school. - Designated office for student(s) to sit in if waiting for a parent to pick them up - Illnesses that are not COVID-19 related will be treated by the school nurse following standard health guidelines. - The school nurse will evaluate students or staff who may have symptoms of COVID-19 using CDC health guidelines - The school nurse is trained and can give staff (with their permission) a rapid COVID-19 test (if available) or give the staff an at-home test for them to do themselves. - The school nurse is trained and can give a student (with their parent's permission) a rapid COVID-19 test (if available) or provide the parents with an at-home test for the student. - Staff will be provided with at-home test kits when COVID-19 case rates rise in the school or community.
+- Daily temperature checks are given to all students and adults entering the school buildings each day - Procedures for Student/Staff Illness During Phased Reopening - Staff will be sent home if they express concerns regarding illness or if the school nurse or administration is concerned they may be ill; may return to work with documentation from their doctor or negative COVID test results. - Staff will notify an administrator of a student displaying symptoms of an illness.
+Principals will then notify the school nurse. - Contact tracing and quarantines will be based on CDC and local health guideline following any positive cases at the school from onsite testing or reported to the school. - Designated office for student(s) to sit in if waiting for a parent to pick them up - Illnesses that are not COVID-19 related will be treated by the school nurse following standard health guidelines. - The school nurse will evaluate students or staff who may have symptoms of COVID-19 using CDC health guidelines - The school nurse is trained and can give staff (with their permission) a rapid COVID-19 test. - The school nurse is trained and can give a student (with their parent's permission) a rapid COVID-19 test. - Documentation of testing and results will be reported to the state health department.

-Efforts to Provide Vaccination Information to Educators, other Staff, and Students, if eligible
+Efforts to Provide Vaccinations to Educators, other Staff, and Students, if eligible

-- HR provided vaccination clinic information to educators and school staff as soon as it became available in early 2021. - Majority of educators and school staff are fully vaccinated. - Families were surveyed on their interest in having a vaccination clinic at Allen Village - School nurse provides local vaccination clinic information to families by email and shout out (phone, text, parent portal) for students (12+) and adults. - Vaccination Clinic information is also available on the school website and updated frequently. - The School Nurse held a Parent Information Night Event in SY2021-2022 to provide information on COVID-19 testing and vaccines.
+- HR provided vaccination clinic information to educators and school staff as soon as it became available in early 2021. - Majority of educators and school staff are fully vaccinated. - Families were surveyed on their interest in having a vaccination clinic at Allen Village - School nurse provides local vaccination clinic information to families by email and shout out (phone, text, parent portal) for students (12+) and adults. - Vaccination Clinic information is also available on the school website and updated frequently. - School has filled out a request from the local health department to have a vaccination clinic at the school.